-Here are some of the possible benefits of psychotherapy to treat migraines and headaches:
+Here are some of the possible benefits of psychotherapy to help treat migraines and headaches:

 3) Stress Reduction.
 Stress is known to be a significant trigger for headaches and migraines.
-Therapy is generally a good place to improve stress management, whether or not experiencing physiological symptoms.
-The reduction of stress on its own can yield positive results with migraines and headaches.
+Therapy is generally a good place to work through and relieve stress in the mind and body.

 4) Anger Management; Emotional Dissociation.
 Stored anger (possibly from earlier life events), or a tendency toward bouts of anger can also lead to more migraines and headaches.
-On a similar level, dissociated and cut off emotions can also be very relevant in the migraine picture.
-Therapy is an appropriate setting for improving anger management as well as working on underlying emotional dissociation.
+On a similar level, dissociated and cut off emotions (pushing emotions to the side on a regular basis) can also backfire and show up with physiological triggers.
+Simply said, when traumas and other emotional experiences are ignored, the body can speak loudly on their behalf.
+Therapy can help with overwhelming emotions in the present, as well as with underlying emotional dissociation and stored emotions in the body.

 5) Rumination Management.
-Intense amounts of rumination and dwelling is a form of emotional stress that can also result in headaches.
-Therapy is an ideal setting for processing issues that cause ruminations, as well as improving the mechanism itself that leads to rumination.
+Intense amounts of rumination, worry, and dwelling is a form of emotional stress that can result in headaches.
+Therapy is an ideal setting for processing issues that cause mental and emotional overwhelm.

 6) Relaxation Techniques.
-People who suffer from migraines often have difficulty fully slowing down and relaxing.
-It’s common for some people to not actually know or understand the feeling of relaxation, especially if they are commonly surrounded by stress or tension.
+People who suffer from migraines often have difficulty fully slowing down and knowing how to emotionally regulate.
+It’s common for some people to not actually know or understand the feeling of relaxation, especially if they are commonly surrounded by stress or tension or are carrying a history of emotional experiences that haven’t been processed (sometimes keeping oneself over-programmed becomes a way of avoiding confronting these experiences, however this approach can lead to a number of problems).
 There are many forms of relaxation techniques that can be learned in therapy, from basic breathing exercises, to meditation and emotive imagery, and others.

-7) Processing the Migraines.
+7) Dealing with Migraines.
 This component is one that deserves emphasis.
-Merely dealing with chronic migraines or headaches brings up issues of its own that need to be dealt with.
+Merely dealing with chronic migraines or headaches brings up issues of its own.
 For example, if there is anger or resentment about suffering from migraines, these emotions can possibly lead to a triggering cycle of migraines.
-There also could be emotions of fear, sadness, frustration, and others that result from having to deal with chronic pain.
-A migraine struggle can also cause issues with family and intimate relationships — especially if the sufferer feels misunderstood about their condition.
-For example — a woman discusses that her husband claims a headache “can’t be that bad where you can’t help with the kids.”
-Having a space to be able to be heard and discuss management of these issues can be beneficial as well.
+There also could be emotions of anxiety, fear, sadness, frustration, and others that result from having to deal with chronic pain.
+A migraine struggle can also cause issues with family and intimate relationships — especially if the sufferer feels misunderstood about their condition, which is very common with migraines (how many times have you heard someone say, “what’s the problem, it’s just a headache?”).
+Having a space to be able to be heard and discuss the issues that come up with a migraine struggle can be beneficial.

-Obviously, it’s important to rule out any underlying medical issues before calling a therapist for migraine-based therapy.
-And while there are many possible treatments for migraines, no single method can currently claim to have the cure.
-It is generally suggested that a combination of approaches can be most effective, and with all of the possibilities that can lead to this struggle, therapy can be a worthwhile consideration as part of resolving migraines.
+Obviously, it’s important to rule out any underlying medical issues as part of the process.
+It is generally suggested that a combination of approaches can be most effective in helping with migraines, and with all of the possibilities that can play a role in feeding into this struggle, therapy should be involves, even if just to deal with the stress of chronic pain.